 If the matter is especially urgent, please call/contact either of these individuals:

 - Phil Telio firstname.lastname@example.org / email@example.com +1(514) 909-9709

 - Pamela Perrotti firstname.lastname@example.org / email@example.com +1(514) 816-8124

 Conference staff will do what is necessary to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 Reporting a Code of Conduct violation

-- Please report the incident to a member of the event “team”, all clearly marked in T-shirts and team badges.
+- Please report the incident to a member of the event “team”, all clearly marked in T-shirts and team badges or identified within online platforms as an event organizer.
 All reports are confidential.

 - When reporting an event, please try to collect as much information as possible, the team member can help you with this.
 Information may include things like: